Etrit Berisha: Style of play

 Berisha is noted for his height (1.94 m), reach and reflexes, attributes that assist him in aerial duels and one-on-one situations.
 He is also an authoritative organiser of his defence and communicates frequently with his teammates, traits that have been remarked upon since his early years at Kalmar.
+He stated that his favourite player and role model is the Dutch goalkeeper Edwin van der Sar.
 Unusually for a goalkeeper, Berisha has frequently taken and converted penalties.
 He records four goals from the penalty spot during his spell at Kalmar FF (with one recorded penalty missed in his career overview), underlining his rare dual role as both shot-stopper and spot-kick taker.
 Media coverage of key cup matches has emphasised Berisha's composure in high-pressure penalty situations.
 For example, contemporary reports of a Swedish Cup final noted that he "saved two penalties and one he scored himself", a sequence that was widely reported as decisive in the outcome.
 In interviews Berisha has described how earlier team-mates and coaches influenced his role as a penalty taker.
 After the cup final he said: "I learned these from Henke.
 He took penalties at Kalmar and after a match we played against Malmo, it was almost the same situation as in the final.
 It was Nanne who at that time said that I should become a penalty taker after I had scored many goals in training."
 Contemporaneous reportage from Kalmar's move to Lazio described him as "a fast-reacting goalkeeper who likes to verbally organise the defence."

-He stated that his favourite player and role model is the Dutch goalkeeper Edwin van der Sar.